twogood/Activout.RestClient/README.md

 This allows for a much more natural coding style, and the underlying implementation handles the communication between the client and service - it makes the HTTP connection, serializes the Review object to JSON/etc. so that the remote service can process it.

+## External projects using Activout.RestClient

+- [Activout.FuelPrice](https://github.com/twogood/Activout.FuelPrice) A console application that reads from Twitter of a specific chain of petrol stations to fetch my local fuel price.
+- Your project here?

 ## Usage notes

 - Exceptions will be wrapped in AggregatedException